behzadrigi/genlayer-multi-source-evidence-validator/DECISIONS.md

 ## 2. Why URL Normalization?

 ### Problem
-Without normalization, the same URL could be written in many different ways (http://, https://, trailing slash, extra spaces), leading to inconsistent verification results.
+Without normalization, the same URL could be written in many different ways (http://, https://, trailing slash, extra spaces, query strings), leading to inconsistent verification results and trivial bypasses of uniqueness checks.

 ### Solution
-The SourceNormalizer cleans and normalizes all URLs before they reach the verification stage.
-It also blocks dangerous domains and rewards trusted ones with a higher trust score.
+The SourceNormalizer and the submit path in MultiSourceVerifier clean and normalize all URLs.
+HTTP is upgraded to HTTPS, trailing slashes and query strings are removed, and whitespace is stripped.

 ### Trade-off
 - Normalization adds an extra step.